 When heavy fog prevents all aircraft from leaving London airport, a group of passengers take an airline bus to get them to an alternative airport.
-However, one among their number is the mastermind behind a bullion robbery at the airport... and particularly keen to escape the fog!
-Written by
+However, one amongst their number is the mastermind behind a bullion robbery at the airport... and particularly keen to escape the fog.

 Was this review helpful to you?